Replacement player: IndyCar

-During the first open wheel "split" between USAC and CART, the 1981 Pocono 500 was boycotted by most of the CART-based entries.
+During the first open wheel "Split" between USAC and CART, the 1981 Pocono 500 was boycotted by most of the CART-based entries.
 USAC responded by filling out the field with Silver Crown cars.
-A rag-tag field of Indycars and converted dirt-track cars ran a two-class race.
-Rain halted the race shortly after the halfway point, and ended the race early.
+A rag-tag field of Indy cars and converted dirt-track cars ran a two-class race.
+Rain halted the race shortly after the halfway point, and the race was ended early.
 Among the filler drivers were Jack Hewitt and Larry Rice.
-The Silver Crown cars ran about 50 mph slower than the Indycars, and when the race was called at lap 122, the highest-running Silver Crown car was 18 laps down in 11th place.
-It would be USAC's final Indycar race outside of the Indianapolis 500.
+The Silver Crown cars ran about 50 mph slower than the Indy cars, and when the race was called at lap 122 (of 200), the highest-running of the 8 Silver Crown cars was Mark Alderson, who was 18 laps down in 11th place to race winner A.J.
+Foyt, in what would turn out to be Foyt's last win in Indycar.
+It would be USAC's final Indy car race outside of the Indianapolis 500.

 CART-based teams boycotted the 1996 Indianapolis 500 in the wake of the formation of the Indy Racing League, and the creation of the "25/8 rule," which they interpreted as a lockout by the IRL and the Indianapolis Motor Speedway.
 CART teams staged a competing race, the U.S. 500 at Michigan.
 Participants in the 1996 Indy 500 included several familiar Indy car teams such as Foyt, Dick Simon, and Menard.
 However, many of the drivers were inexperienced rookies from an obscure range of backgrounds, giving the impression of a field of replacement drivers.
 The 1996 Indy 500 entrants managed to fill the field to 33 cars, but only one car was bumped (then-unknown Billy Boat), and there was a post-WWII record 17 rookies.
 The field included such unknown drivers as Racin Gardner (land speed records), Brad Murphey (who was also a former bronco riding champion), Joe Gosek (supermodifieds), as well as Johnny Parsons and Danny Ongais; both of whom had not driven in the race since 1986.